 Homeownership is an important factor for neighborhood stability and a vital financial asset for families.
 Home sales have rebounded in Berks County since the national housing crisis.
 Home prices also stabilized, and overall, homes remain affordable here.
 Renters, however, spend more of their income on rent here than at the state or national levels, particularly among racial and ethnic minorities.

-In 2011-15, homeowners occupied 72% of the homes in Berks County, a higher percentage than at the state or national level.
-Homeownership declined 2% since 2000, similar to Pennsylvania and the U.S.
+In 2014-18, homeowners occupied 72% of the homes in Berks County, a higher percentage than at the state or national level.
+Homeownership declined 2 percentage points since 2000, similar to Pennsylvania and the U.S.

 Home affordability can be measured by dividing the median home value by the median household income.
 A ratio below 2 or 3 is usually affordable.
-Berks County’s ratio in 2011-15 was 2.5, similar to the state and nation.
-While this suggests that homes in Berks County are generally affordable, affordability at the county level has declined since 2000, when the ratio was 1.9.
+Berks County’s ratio in 2014-18 was 2.8, similar to the state and below the nation.
+While this suggests that homes in Berks County are generally affordable, affordability at the county level has declined since 2000, when the ratio was 2.7.

 Housing also is generally more affordable for all racial and ethnic groups in Berks County than at the state and national levels.
-The ratios were lower for African Americans (1.8) and Hispanics (1.5) than for whites (2.3) and Asian Americans (2.0).
+The ratios were lower for Asian Americans (2.4) than for Hispanics and African Americans (both 2.4) and whites (2.5) in 2013-17.

 Racial and ethnic minorities in Berks County may have particular difficulty.
-In 2011-15, African Americans paid 46% of their income on rent, compared to 44% among Hispanic renters, 38% among Asian Americans and 31% among white residents.
+In 2013-17, Hispanics paid 42% of their income on rent, compared to 34% among African American renters, 40% among Asian Americans and 29% among white residents.
 These disparities were more pronounced here than at the state or national levels.

 Home prices typically reflect demand for housing, and by extension, the health of the local economy and real estate market.
-In 2016, the median price of a single-family home in Berks County was about $153,100, an 8% increase over the median in 2000.
+In 2018, the median price of a single-family home in Berks County was about $164,000, a 9% increase over the median in 2000.
 During this period, the median home price increased steadily and peaked in 2007.
-Prices then dropped until 2011 and remained flat until increasing in 2016.
+Prices then dropped until 2011 and remained flat until increasing in 2016 and 2017.

-The percentage of occupied housing units indicates whether an area has many vacancies, which may be a sign of blight or decline.
-In 2011-15, 7% of residential housing units in Berks were vacant.
+The percentage of vacant housing units indicates whether an area has many vacancies, which may be a sign of blight or decline.
+In 2014-18, 7% of residential housing units in Berks were vacant.
 This percentage was less than Pennsylvania and the nation.
-Berks County’s vacancy rate was stable from 2000 to 2011-15, while there were slight increases at the state and national levels.
+Berks County’s vacancy rate increased 1 percentage point from 2000, below the increases at the state and national levels.

 |INDICATORS||TREND | BERKS COUNTY|